MoinDalvs/Neural_Networks_From_Scratch/README.md

 ### Momentum
 Momentum is an extension to the gradient descent optimization algorithm, often referred to as gradient descent with momentum.

-First, let’s break the gradient descent update equation down into two parts: the calculation of the change to the position and the update of the old position to the new position.

-The change in the parameters is calculated as the gradient for the point scaled by the step size.

-change_x = step_size * f'(x)
-The new position is calculated by simply subtracting the change from the current point

-x = x – change_x
-Momentum involves maintaining the change in the position and using it in the subsequent calculation of the change in position.

-If we think of updates over time, then the update at the current iteration or time (t) will add the change used at the previous time (t-1) weighted by the momentum hyperparameter, as follows:

-change_x(t) = step_size * f'(x(t-1)) + momentum * change_x(t-1)
-The update to the position is then performed as before.

-x(t) = x(t-1) – change_x(t)
-The change in the position accumulates magnitude and direction of changes over the iterations of the search, proportional to the size of the momentum hyperparameter.

 #### How come momentum is going to help us fix our earlier two problems?

 #### 1.)
 Saddle point problem